-Domain Digital · Physical · Behavioral Client Air Force Special Warfare Founded 2020 Doctrine ISR-authorized Posture Selective engagement Contact Secure email only Personnel SOF / IC practitioners Programs Government-funded Domain Digital · Physical · Behavioral Client Air Force Special Warfare Founded 2020 Doctrine ISR-authorized Posture Selective engagement Contact Secure email only Personnel SOF / IC practitioners Programs Government-funded
+Domain Digital · Physical · Behavioral Client Air Force Special Warfare Founded 2020 Doctrine Licensed from ISR Posture Selective engagement Contact Secure email Personnel SOF / IC practitioners Programs Unit-procured Domain Digital · Physical · Behavioral Client Air Force Special Warfare Founded 2020 Doctrine Licensed from ISR Posture Selective engagement Contact Secure email Personnel SOF / IC practitioners Programs Unit-procured

 Signature Management Unit